pdp10/simqueue/readme.txt

 		The reverse function of F(z) is:
 		    z = F[-1](y) = -( ln(1-y) / b )

-		As a random variable `rand` is computated from a uniform stochastic variable in every programming language, we can write z = -( ln(1 - rand()) / b )
+		As a random variable `rand` is computed from a uniform stochastic variable in every programming language, we can write z = -( ln(1 - rand()) / b )